AmitozBrar/AmitozBrar/README.md

 ## I'm a Student, Developer, and Gamer!!

 - 🌱 I’m currently learning JavaScript 😇
-- 👯 I am looking for more developing experience
+- 👯 I am looking to develope experience
-- 🥅 2022 Goals: Gain more on-hand coding experience, contribute to group projects, learn as much as I can and make new friends!
+- 🥅 2022 Goals: Gain on-hand coding experience, contribute to group projects, learn as much as I can and make new friends!
 - ⚡ Fun fact: I like to illustrate

 ### Connect with me: